Olang Global · Strategic Blueprint · 2026 — 2050

 • Deploy first major venture investments

-• Launch Community AI Wealth Zones
+• Launch Community AI Wealth Zones in 10+ cities

 • Create regional compute hubs